Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 The following documentation will help guide a new Node Operator through all the necessary steps required to turn an instance, VPS, or bare metal system into a Validator Node.

-This new installation can be preformed [manually](../manual/getting-started-manual.md) if desired by advanced end users; however, **nodectl** is recommended.
+This new installation can be preformed [manually](../manual/getting-started-manual.md) if desired by advanced end users; however, nodectl is recommended.

 ## Requirements

-It is assumed that prior to reaching this documentation, the future Node Operator has followed all the necessary steps in creating a **Debian based** Linux server instance, VPS, or bare metal system.
+It is assumed that prior to reaching this documentation, the future Node Operator has followed all the necessary steps in creating a Debian-based Linux server instance, VPS, or bare metal system.

 Please refer to [Node Concepts](../validator/get_started.md) to follow the `step-by-step` guide on building your future Node.